jam-mar/Java_for_Typescript_Developers/_modules/01-java-foundations/03-collections-framework.md

 ---
 layout: default
-title: Lesson 1
+title: 1.3 The Collections Framework
 parent: "Module 1: Java Foundations"
-nav_order: 1
+nav_order: 3
 ---

 Content for this lesson is coming soon.